 What is BHA & How Does it Work?

 BHA is a multi-tasking standout among skincare ingredients.
-Not only does it exfoliate the surface of skin, it also exfoliates in the pore, remarkably improving clogged pores.
-BHA also has calming properties so it minimizes redness.
-Its hydrating ability softens skin, helping to smooth away roughness.
-No scrub can come close to achieving all of this, and in such a gentle manner!
+Not only does it exfoliate the surface of skin, it also exfoliates in the pore, remarkably improving bumps, clogs, and the size of pores that have become enlarged.

 Is a BHA Exfoliant Right for You?